Editorial Nuggets #17 – Jordan

 Camoshita SS18 Lookbook

-Its clothes are made in Japan with luxurious materials and there is no compromise on quality.
+Their clothes are made in Japan with luxurious materials and there is no compromise on quality.

 His favorite pieces?
-The turtleneck, the double-breasted blazer, the moccasin although it doesn't make any, the overshirt and outerwear in general.
-Especially when it's flowy with raglan sleeves.
-I would say his collections are the opposite of “difficult to wear”.
-So easy to wear.
-Yes, thank you.
+The turtleneck, the double-breasted blazer, the loafer although he doesn't make them, the overshirt and outerwear in general.
+Especially when it's fluid with raglan sleeves.
+I would say that his collections are the opposite of "difficult to wear".
+Easy to wear then.
+Yes, that's it, thank you.

-Why this room?
+Why this piece?

-zoom mustard polo shirt
+zoom mustard polo

 There are fights that are fair.